ItsNotYJ/ID-ASG1/README.md

 * Finished code validation for HTML and CSS
 * Refined Navigation bar and purchase button at the footer (Added slight transitions)

+## Commit 11.0
+For the eleventh commit, I mainly just finished up the markdown file with the testing and finished up linking all the respective text as well cited all used references.

+#### Summary for commit 11.0:
+* Markdown is more or less completed

 ## Features:
 ### Existing Features:
 * Home Page